QuentinRa/blog.quentinra.dev/maths/matrix/inversion/minor.md

 [Go back](../index.md#matrix-inversion)

-When we have a big matrix, we can split the matrix into smaller matrix and use the formula we know like $ad-bc$ for the 2x2 matrix.
+When we have a big matrix, we can split the matrix into smaller matrices, and use the formula we know like $ad-bc$ for the 2x2 matrix.
 In French, our teacher is also calling this ``Calcul par développement``.

 We are calling **minor** of a matrix $A$, the matrix $M_{i,p}$